BrMacCath/DraftManager/README.md

 # Draft Manager

 This plugin is to help order writing drafts in Obsidian and how to manage the final product.
-This plugin will allow for different draft styles
+This plugin will allow for different draft styles.

+# Set up

+## Name vaults

+## Make Default draft conditions

+## Set up conditions for draft conditions

-# Current Capacity
+# Moving Files

-Right now we can move folders of files from one vault to the next.
+## Move folder to new vault